 Plan a Good Office Christmas Party

-Edited by Maria Sharon Ubando, Anonymous, Lynn, Eng and 1 other
+Edited by Maria Sharon Ubando, Lynn, Eng, Jonathan and 1 other

 It's holiday season once again and Christmas is in the air.
-Houses and offices are filled with Christmas decor and you can hear Christmas carols almost everywhere.
+Houses and offices are filled with Christmas cheer and you can hear Christmas carols almost everywhere.
 Speaking of Christmas, what else keeps people busy during this time of the year?
 Yes, Christmas parties.
-If you are given the task to organize a Christmas party in your office, here are some guides to help you.
+If you are given the task to organize a Christmas party in your office, here are some suggestions to help you.

 Planning a party can be very stress-free if everyone is willing to work with you.